History of Candace Parker in Timeline

 February 17, 2005: Redshirt Season Announcement

-On February 17, 2005, Tennessee announced that Parker would redshirt her first season due to a knee injury.
+On February 17, 2005, Tennessee announced that Parker would redshirt her first season due to a knee injury she had suffered in a summer league game.

 2005: Started for Tennessee Lady Vols

-On March 19, 2006, in an NCAA tournament first-round game against Army, Parker became the first woman to dunk in an NCAA tournament game, then the first woman to dunk twice in the same game.
+On March 19, 2006, in an NCAA tournament first-round game against Army, Parker became the first woman to dunk in an NCAA tournament game and the first woman to dunk twice in an NCAA tournament game.

-In 2006, Parker was the only college player named to the USA squad for the FIBA World Championship for Women in Brazil, where the team finished in third place.
+In 2006, Parker was named to the USA squad for the FIBA World Championship for Women in Brazil, where the team finished in third place.

 January 28, 2007: Fastest Lady Vol to 1,000 Career Points

-On January 28, 2007, Parker became the fastest player in Lady Vols history to score 1,000 career points.
+On January 28, 2007, Parker became the fastest player in Lady Vols history to score 1,000 career points, achieving the record in 56 games.

-On May 7, 2007, Candace Parker was named to People Magazine's 100 World's Most Beautiful People list.
+On May 7, 2007, Candace Parker was named one of People magazine's 100 World's Most Beautiful People.

 2007: National Championship with Tennessee

-On February 21, 2008, Parker announced that she would forgo her final season of eligibility at Tennessee.
+On February 21, 2008, Parker announced that she would forgo her final season of eligibility at Tennessee in order to focus on the 2008 Olympics and pursue a professional career in basketball.

 April 8, 2008: Led Lady Vols to Second Straight NCAA Title

-On April 8, 2008, despite a dislocated shoulder, Parker led the Lady Vols to their second straight NCAA women's title and was named the Most Outstanding Player.
+On April 8, 2008, Parker led the Lady Vols to their second straight NCAA women's title, earning the tournament's Most Outstanding Player honor for the second consecutive time.

 May 2008: Graduation

-On May 17, 2008, in her debut game against the Phoenix Mercury, Parker scored 34 points, breaking the record for a rookie in a debut game.
+On May 17, 2008, in her debut game against the Phoenix Mercury, Parker had 34 points, 12 rebounds, and 8 assists, breaking Cynthia Cooper's record for a rookie in a debut game.

-On May 28, 2008, Parker achieved a 5x5 stat line, becoming the only woman in WNBA history to do so.
+On May 28, 2008, Parker posted 16 points, 16 rebounds, 6 blocks, 5 assists, and 5 steals, becoming the only woman in WNBA history to post a 5x5 stat line.

 On June 22, 2008, Candace Parker became the second player to dunk in a WNBA game.

-On July 9, 2008, Candace Parker scored a career-high 40 points, along with 16 rebounds and 6 assists, in a win against the Houston Comets.
+On July 9, 2008, Parker scored a career-high 40 points, along with 16 rebounds and 6 assists, in an 82–74 overtime win against the Houston Comets.

-Candace Parker was named the Hanns-G 'Go Beyond' Rookie of the Month for the month of July 2008.
+In July 2008, Parker was named the Hanns-G 'Go Beyond' Rookie of the Month.

 July 21, 2008: Suspension in Sparks-Shock Brawl